Adopt a Git branching strategy

 The release branch strategy extends the basic feature branch workflow to handle releases.
 Your team doesn't have to adopt any new version control process other than the cherry-pick to port changes.

-An exception to this recommendation is if you are using a form of continuous deployment.
-Use Azure Pipelines or Build & Release in TFS when working with continuous deployment to promote builds from your master branch to your deployment targets.
+An exception to this recommendation is if you're using a form of continuous deployment.
+Use Azure Pipelines when working with continuous deployment to promote builds from your master branch to your deployment targets.